DabeetDas/IITM15.0-CV-Camp/Week1/Advika-250076-Week1/experimentation.md

 # Edge Detection Experimentation

 # What this code does
-For this task, I wrote a Python script to detect edges in an image using 2D convolutions.
-I decided to implement and compare two different mathematical operators: Sobel and Scharr.
+For this task, I wrote a Python script to detect edges in an image using OpenCV's built-in tools to apply the Sobel & Scharr operator in the image.

 # Methods Tested
-1. I used OpenCV to read the test image in grayscale.
-This makes the math easier since I only have to deal with one matrix of pixel intensities instead of three color channels.
+1. Loaded the test image in black-and-white.
-2. I defined 3 x 3 matrices for the X and Y directions.
-Sobel uses smaller weights (like 1 and 2), while Scharr uses larger weights (3 and 10) to create a stronger response.
+3. Used `cv2.Sobel()` to scan the image for edges in two directions: up-and-down (vertical) and left-to-right (horizontal)
-3. Used `scipy.signal.convolve2d` to pass the X and Y kernels over the image, which calculates the vertical and horizontal gradients.
+4. Merged the horizontal and vertical edges using `cv2.magnitude()`.
+This calculates the total edge strength using the formula: $G = \sqrt{G_x^2 + G_y^2}$.
-4. To get the final edge map, I combined the X and Y results using the magnitude formula: $G = \sqrt{G_x^2 + G_y^2}$.
+5. Finally, I used `cv2.normalize()` to scale the math results back into standard image pixels (0 to 255) so the final edge map could be displayed clearly on screen.

 # Conclusion
 The Sobel operator is the most practical choice for basic edge detection on standard images due to its better noise-smoothing characteristics .